datawire/quark/docs/tutorials/rpc-basic/pythonRun.rst

 We now have all of the pieces needed for a simple working RPC example.
 The instructions on this page assume you have already followed the directives for building and installing the HelloRPC service contract in Python as outlined on the :doc:`Compiling and Installing the Library page <pythonBuild>` earlier in the tutorial.
 If you have not done this, please do so now before trying the steps below.

-To run the HelloRPC example with a Python client and Python Server do the following:
+To run the HelloRPC example with a Python client against a local Python Server do the following:

 Step 1: Move to the location where you saved the Python server you wrote earlier in the tutorial.
 Alternately, move to the HelloRPC directory within your local {{{product}}} git repository.
 If you use the default location, do the following: ``cd ~/{{{github_directory}}}/examples/helloRPC``